NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 !> **Warning:** First of all, make sure to disable the built-in support for AdMob ads in UE, since they are not compatible with this plugin

+!> For Android, it is recommended to update the build tools to 32.0.0 or higher and set Target SDK version in project settings to 32 or higher

 * Create an AdMob account at https://admob.google.com/home (skip this step if you already have a valid AdMob account)
 * Create an app on your AdMob dashboard and save the App ID